 3. Store, if necessary.

 If you’re moving into a small space across town or simply aren’t ready or able to move all of your belongings to your new home, you may want to consider your self storage options.
 Self storage is a good idea, for instance, if you have antique furniture you inherited from your grandmother that you won’t have enough room for in your new living space.
 Obviously, you probably wouldn’t want to get rid of this antique furniture because it has sentimental value.
 So, self storage is a viable solution to consider.
-Contact your Keller Williams Carmel Valley Realtors for information on storage facilities.
+Contact The San Diego Realty Pros for information on storage facilities.